 - Driving under the influence of alcohol

-- Driving despite only getting a couple hours of sleep
+- Driving despite only getting a couple hours of sleep (especially truck drivers)

 - Running a red light

-Let the Evidence Tell the Story
+Call The Police and Let the Evidence Preserve the Truth

 Gathering evidence after a crash is one of the most important steps to take after ensuring that you and other passengers are safe.
 Taking the following steps to collect information can help you to prove that the other driver was at fault in your car accident claim:

 - The Georgia Department of Driver Services requires you to notify the police if you are involved in a collision that results in one of the following: personal injury, death, or damage to property in excess of $500.

 - Take as many photos as possible at the scene of the accident, including damage to your own vehicle, damage to the other driver’s car, and any evidence along the highway (such as skid marks).